SymbioticLab/FedScale/README.md

 ***We are adding more datasets!
 Please contribute!***

-FedScale consists of 20+ large-scale, heterogeneous FL datasets covering computer vision (CV), natural language processing (NLP), and miscellanious tasks.
+FedScale consists of 20+ large-scale, heterogeneous FL datasets covering computer vision (CV), natural language processing (NLP), and miscellaneous tasks.
 Each one is associated with its training, validation, and testing datasets.
 Please go to the `./dataset` directory and follow the dataset [README](./dataset/README.md) for more details.